sifat009/tree2folder/README.md

 Supported input (exact)
 -----------------------

-Note: this version of `treegen` only supports the following ASCII-tree structure (the example below is the exact format the parser expects):
+Note: this version of `tree2folder` only supports the following ASCII-tree structure (the example below is the exact format the parser expects):

 ```text
 project